 Since launching my first enterprise, I’ve always been on the lookout for opportunity.
 What do people need?
 What can be made better?
-I’ve always considered the why, or the belief driving buying decisions, to be more of a luxury than a necessity.
+I’ve always considered figuring out the why- or the core belief system that drives everyday decisions- to be more of a luxury than a necessity.
 Of course, this is not true in commoditized markets.

 The Other Side of the Story: The Real Reason Why I Started ShipHawk

 The real reason I started ShipHawk is to empower real people and real businesses to grow and to thrive in an increasingly competitive world.

 The world is evolving.
 Main Street is now nothing more than a tourist attraction thanks to the Walmart and Target sitting just outside town and the often overused Amazon or Alibaba bookmark in your browser.
 Local, family-owned businesses have been replaced by jobs in massive regional warehouses, where the human is the last great inefficiency and is being rapidly replaced by robots.